ToxicFrog/ss1edit/README.md

 ### Logging -- logging.lua ###

 This module categorizes log messages into five levels: error, warning, info, debug, and trace.

-If the `flags` module is loaded, it registers two command line flags: `--log-level`, which can be any of the above, and `--log-to`, which is the name of a file to write logs to.
-(The default is to log at warning level and write logs to stdout.)

-If `flags` is not loaded, it always logs to stdout and the log level is set from the `LOG_LEVEL` environment variable, or warning otherwise.
+By default it logs to stdout and sets the log level based on the `LOG_LEVEL` environment variable, or warning otherwise.

+If the `flags` module is loaded, it also registers three command line flags.

+  * `--log-level` sets the log level, and overrides the `LOG_LEVEL` environment variable.
+  * `--log-to` is the name of a file to write logs to.
+Logs will be appended to this file instead of stdout.
+It will not truncate the file if it already exists.
+  * `--log-flush` causes it to fflush() the log after each write.
+This slows things down, but is useful when using `tail -f` on the log file.

 ------